madMAx43v3r/chia-gigahorse/README.md

 ### Known Issues

+None

+### Fixed in latest version

+- Farming of regular uncompressed plots does not work (invalid partials, missing partials)
 - `chia plots check` does not work, you can ignore the errors for now, your plots are fine if they show up in `chia farm summary`.

 ## Gigahorse GPU Plotter